Table of Contents

-It is important to note that experiencing one or more of these does not mean you have autism, a sensory disorder or another diagnosis.
-It is only when sensory issues are pervasive and interrupt daily life, and an ability to learn, work, or play should a diagnosis be considered.
+It is important to note that experiencing one or more of these symptoms does not mean you have autism, a sensory disorder or another diagnosis.
+It is only when sensory issues are pervasive and interrupt daily life and your ability to learn, work, or play should a diagnosis be considered.

 Can a child have sensory issues and not be autistic?

 There is a common misconception that if you have heightened sensory sensitivities then you have a form of autism.
-It is true that experiencing sensory sensitivity is a symptom that is present when diagnosed with autism.
+It is true that experiencing sensory sensitivity is a symptom of autism.
 However, being sensory sensitive does not necessarily indicate that you have autism.